-we notice how the introduction of the telegraph was the first milestone at that time in providing the infrastructure for financial globalisation.
-Today people can open bank accounts online and transfer money to each other from their mobiles devices.
+The Fintech response to the 2008 financial crisis has played a role in reshaping the global economy and its workforce.
+Reviewing the Fintech evolution, we recognize the introduction of the telegraph as a first milestone because, in its time, the telegraph provided an infrastructure for financial globalization.
+Today people can open bank accounts online and transfer money to each other using their mobile devices.
 The Bitcoin cryptocurrency was introduced in 2009 followed by mobile wallets in 2011.
-Those two changes that seem to be the second milestone were triggered after banks incurred considerable losses due to the financial crisis.
+These changes identify a second milestone and were triggered after banks incurred considerable losses due to the financial crisis.
 Through mobile payment technology, banks have been trying to capture new customers and retain the existing ones while reducing costs.
-In addition, there was great untapped potential from the unbanked to include them in the financial system that would result eventually in more cross-border trade.
-However, banks and Fintech firms’ initiatives through mobile banking and payment technology have resulted in significant improvements in this space at different countries.
+In addition, there was the great untapped potential of the unbanked to include them in the financial system which would eventually result in additional cross-border trade.
+However, banks and Fintech firms’ initiatives through mobile banking and payment technology, have resulted in significant improvements in this space in different countries.
 These breakthroughs will gradually increase e-commerce and pump additional money into the global economy which, eight years later, is still not resilient.

-this compelling and simple technology, aiming at improving and streamlining the processes.
-Healthcare, for example, started to explore how Blockchain can benefit population health, medical records, and patient-generated data.
-Eliminating middleman to access information can increase data security and remove the cost.
-Dr visits, heartbeat, Glucose, and IOT devices can be polled and stored using the health bank Blockchain.
+The emergence of Blockchain that underpins Bitcoin is gaining momentum in paving the way to change business models around the world.
+The energy and venture capital spent on developing Blockchain as use cases for financial institutions, have shed light on this technology.
+It enables users to generate immutable digital records, such as transactions, agreements, contracts, or ownership, with more speed and at lower cost.
+Several industries are embracing cross-pollination of this compelling and simple technology, aimed at improving and streamlining the process.
+For example, healthcare started to explore how Blockchain could benefit data from population health, medical records, and from other patient-generated areas.
+Eliminating the middleman to access information can increase data security and reduce the cost.
+Doctor visits, heartbeat, Glucose, and IOT devices can be polled and stored using the health bank Blockchain.
 Supply Chain is another major industry that can use Blockchain to enable more secure and transparent monitoring of transactions.
-Agriculture, a leading job provider in the world, can use Blockchain to create smart farms and track food source and prices.
+Agriculture, a leading job provider throughout the world, can use Blockchain to create smart farms and track food sources and prices.

-, once become successful, could eliminate jobs from investment banking.
+The Fintech revolution has enabled banks to eliminate jobs.
+This is because customer visits to physical branches were reduced due to mobile banking services.
+Blockchain possible use cases at banks have the potential to also eliminate back-office jobs.
+After Robo-advisors become successful, jobs could be eliminated from investment banking.
 In parallel, technology firms are going through deconstruction.
-Many companies are subscribing to “super cloud” services that manage hardware, software, network, and database, which eliminate the need for technology workers to manage different technology layers.
-Some technology companies are creating new positions to concentrate on Blockchain innovations.
-The retail industry has announced remarkable job cuts in 2016 at physical stores partly due to e-commerce increase.
-This wave of changes is a considerable shift in workforce allocation, from or within those sectors.
-We should not forget how Fintech also played a role in growing car booking services which are another workforce shift.
-The same may happen in other industries as well and does not necessarily affect workforce only, but the way companies operate in future.
-The Fintech energy and cross-pollinating ideas are driving change at many aspects in the business world and on peoples’ lives.
+Many companies are subscribing to “super cloud” services that manage hardware, software, the network, and databases.
+This eliminates the need for technology workers to manage various technology layers, however some companies are creating new positions focused on Blockchain innovations.
+The retail industry has announced major job cuts in 2016 at physical stores partly due to increases in e-commerce.
+This wave of change is a considerable shift in workforce allocation within those sectors.
+We should not forget how Fintech also played a role in growing car booking services causing another workforce shift.
+Reserving cars when traveling, ride-sharing, independent chauffeurs, and the like, have greatly increased due to technology.
+The same may happen in other industries and does not necessarily affect only the workforce but also the way companies operate in future.
+As seen above, the Fintech energy and cross-pollinating ideas are driving change to many aspects in the business world and people's’ lives.